 ETo: Get this from the chart above, taking the month of June ETo of 6.85″ ÷ 30 day for the daily ETo of .23″.

 PF: This is the plant factor.
-Different plants need different amounts of water.
 Use a value of .8 for cool season turf.
-For water loving shrubs use .8, for average water use shrubs use 0.5, for low water use shrubs use 0.3.
+For water loving or large shrubs use .8, for average water use shrubs use 0.5, for low water use shrubs use 0.3.
 Citrus trees have a PF of .65.
 Detailed information on plant water requirements for each plant species is available at Water Use Classification for Landscape Species (WUCOLS).

 SF: This is the area to be irrigated in square feet.
-So for a 30 foot x 50 foot lawn you would use 1500.
+For a 30 foot x 50 foot lawn you would use 1500.

 0.62: A constant value used to convert inches to gallons.

-Remember this calculation just gives you an estimated value.
-There are other factors that could make this value higher or lower.
-For example, the efficiency of your irrigation system influences how much irrigation water is available to the plants.
-Some irrigation water never gets used by the plant, so the irrigation efficiency (IE) value or distribution uniformity (DU) (often mandated to be ≥0.7) can be factored in to compensate for that loss of water.
-Very well designed sprinkler systems with little run-off that use efficient sprinklers can have efficiencies of 80% (use 0.80).
+Remember this calculation gives you an estimate.
+Many factors that could make this value higher or lower.
+For example, the efficiency of your irrigation system influences how much water is available.
+Some irrigation water never gets used by the plant, so the irrigation efficiency (IE) or distribution uniformity (DU) may need to be factored in.
+A well designed sprinkler systems with little run-off that uses efficient sprinklers have efficiencies of ~80% (use 0.80).
 Drip irrigation systems typically have efficiencies of 90% (use 0.90).
-Generally, your calculations should be reduced by 85 % (5,134 ÷ .85 = 6,040 gallons ) to add in the 15% loss.
-Also, Stage 3 drought allocations which mandate water restrictions would reduce the water to apply by 30% to 3,594 gallons (multiply 5,134 x .70 = 3,594) to live within your drought allocation for the month of June.
+Also, Stage 3 drought allocations, which mandate water restrictions will reduce the water to apply by 30% to 3,594 gallons (multiply 5,134 x .70 = 3,594) to live within your drought allocation for the month of June.